Canon G1 X Mark III versus Sony RX100 V

 - More affordable: Was released into a lower priced segment (23 percent cheaper at launch).

-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 V comes out slightly ahead of the G1X Mark III (8 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX100 V comes out slightly ahead of the G1X Mark III (8 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the G1X Mark III and the RX100 V in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why hands-on reviews by experts are important.
-The table below summarizes the assessments of some of the best known camera review sites.
+This is where reviews by experts come in.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.